 Despite her mother’s protests, Ludwig made his way over to the crowd.
 Viktoria swiftly followed behind him and caught sight of the apprehended generals wedged between two peacekeepers.
 Only a step away was a man with a snake tattoo on his face.
 A terrifying sight.

 Before Viktoria could react, an un-uniformed Captain Weingartner came on towards them from nowhere accompanied by a highly decorated military officer—most likely a major general.
 Viktoria recognized the officer from the papers: Martin von Spiel, father of Fritz von Spiel who betrayed Capricorn by working with ELPIS several months ago.
-Von Spiel had with him a dozen men who quickly cleared out the rest building save for their crowd beneath the dome.
-Meanwhile, a glasses-wearing lance corporal explained that the convention was abruptly discontinued earlier than planned.
+Von Spiel had with him a dozen men who quickly cleared out the rest of the building save for their crowd beneath the dome.
+Meanwhile, a glasses-wearing lance corporal came into explain that the convention was abruptly discontinued earlier than planned.
 After some direction, the stranger who wore Werner’s face took the conductor-glasses-wearing girl in her arm to the newly gathered soldiers led by Von Spiel.
 Each soldier introduced themselves as the girl touched their faces and hands.
 The girl was eventually brought to Viktoria and her family, and they all passed whatever silent test she gave them.

 Just as the young girl was about to move on to the peacekeepers, one of them—a man who had introduced himself as Roberto earlier—argued that they were wasting time.
 A peacekeeper introduced as Gabrielle tried to rebut him, while the peacekeepers ‘Talib Al-Jarrah’ and ‘Alice Kingsley’ tried to diffuse the situation.
 Eventually, the young girl with the eyeglasses conductor became flustered, and the stranger pulled her back and reassured her with nonsensical phrases.